-Strict Baptist have for a long time played an important role in the religious life of the county of Suffolk.
-In no small measure this is a legacy of the work of George Wright of Beccles.
+Strict Baptists have for a long time played an important role in the religious life of the county of Suffolk.
+In no small measure, this is a legacy of the work of George Wright of Beccles.

 His preaching was well received by them but by 1818 through examining the Bible he became convinced that some of the doctrines held by them especially their rejection of the doctrine of election were not scriptural.
 This caused him mental conflict for two years and was only resolved when he began to take the Word of God as his only rule.
 With doing that he began to make those truths known.
 Soon he received a letter from the Superintendent Preacher stating that his services as a class leader and local preacher were dispensed with.